jbakse/site_builder/content/strategy/index.md

 ## Computational Form Strategies

 So far we've been looking at low-level topics like how to use `random()` and `noise()` to get specific results.
-As our goals grow **more complex**, we need to look at problems from at a much **higher level**.
+As our goals grow **more complex**, we need to approach problems from a much **higher level**.
 To create more complex systems you must develop a clear understanding of the result you would like to achieve, break the task down into smaller sub-tasks, and then implement the sub-tasks in code.
 In short you need to have a plan—a strategy—before you start coding.

 ::: .callout